cosmasquantum/Getting_and_Cleaning-_Data_Project/README.md

 ### Content of the files:

-- The file 'run_analysis.R' includes code written in R which does the following:
+- The file 'run_analysis.R' includes code written in R performing the following steps:

     1) loads the data of the following files, contained in the 'UCI HAR Dataset' directory: